 The list of products which fall under Scheme 2 (Registration Scheme) are as follow:

-It mainly consists list of Electronics and IT goods:
+It mainly consists with the list of Electronics and IT goods:

 - Electronic games like video games